djbingham/php-celestial/Example/ToDoList/README.md

 # Example: To Do List
 In this example, we'll walk through creating a simple To Do list using the Celestial framework.
-If you'd prefer to simply explore a working example, rather than follow the steps below, feel free to download this folder and run it on your machine by entering the `./run.sh` in your terminal.
+If you'd prefer to simply explore a working example, rather than follow the steps below, feel free to download this folder and run it on your machine by executing `./run.sh` from the root directory.
+The sample project includes a HTML web page for interacting with the To Do list, demonstrating how to render to HTML from a Celestial project.

-The only requirement of your system is that you have Docker and Docker-Compose installed.
+The only requirement to run this example project is that you have Docker and Docker-Compose installed.
 The run script uses a temporary container to install dependencies, then brings up further containers to serve the application.
-As soon as the containers are started, you should see log output from the `docker-compose up` command.
+As soon as the containers are started, you should see the log output from the `docker-compose up` command.
 Abort that command (`ctrl` + `c` on most terminals) to halt the containers.

-Please note that this example is a work in progress and not yet tested.
+Please note that this example is a work in progress and the steps below do not fulfill 100% of the sample project.

 ## Preparation
 For each item in the list, we'll store a description and completion status: